Pre-Kindergarten through 5th Grade Studio Art

 The Middle School Visual Arts curriculum provides opportunities for students to refine their artistic skills and art history knowledge through a variety of 2-D and 3-D media and techniques, including drawing, painting, printmaking, ceramics, fibers, photography, and sculpture while developing visual-thinking strategies.
 Students develop an understanding of the elements and principles of design with intentional connections to God’s creation.
 Interdisciplinary Visual Arts projects also connect to Geography, History, Language Arts, Science, and Mathematics classes in exciting experiential ways.
 Additionally, as a team SCPS Middle School Visual Arts students create art projects to instill an appreciation of giving through community service.

-Art and Design III is intended to introduce the student to the process of seeing photographically through an exploration of the basic tools, techniques, art history, and aesthetics of 35 mm black and white photography.
+Photography is intended to introduce the student to the process of seeing photographically through an exploration of the basic tools, techniques, art history, and aesthetics of 35 mm black and white photography.
 A series of projects will be assigned to expose the student to ideas that have shaped the photographic world.